gangaram-vikram/gangaram-vikram/README.md

 ## About Me

-- 🌱 I’m currently learning Python programming language and exploring React JS.
+- 🌱 I’m currently learning Power BI,Python,SQL,Excel.
 - 👯 I’m looking to collaborate on open-source Data Analytics with Python.
 - 💬 Ask me about approch related to Python,  or programming in general.
 I'm here to help!
 - 📫 How to reach me: [Email](mailto:gangaramvikramvicky@gmail.com)